vaughnteegarden/slate/source/index.html.md

 ## For more information

-For more information on Rezolve, see http://rezolve.com.
+For more information on Rezolve, see <a href="http://rezolve.com">http://rezolve.som</a>.

 # Getting Started